passdan/BioinformaticiansToolbox/Introduction_to_Linux.md

 ```
 A general linux command:
-What I want to do              How I want to do it           On what do I want to do it
+What I want to do              How I want to do it           On which file(s) do I want to do it
 ```
 Most commands have options available that will alter how they function.
 You make use of these options by providing the command with parameters (aka flags), some of which will take arguments and some won't require any.
 Occasionally this is because there are none available, but usually this is because the command will use default settings if nothing is specified.
 ```